Global Supplier to the F-35 Lightning II

 We are considered a major global supplier to the F-35 Lightning II, a role that highlights our unique position on the program.
 The program is based on a best value-approach, and our extensive participation is the result of our long legacy of aerostructures and electronics production and our major investments in dedicated facilities and advanced manufacturing equipment, such as large autoclaves and milling machines.

-Lockheed Martin expects to manufacture more than 3,000 F-35 aircraft, a figure that could increase to as many as 5,000 aircraft over the life of the program, and in full-rate production, the annual output will exceed 170 aircraft.
+Lockheed Martin expects to manufacture more than 3,000 F-35 aircraft, a figure that could increase to as many as 5,000 aircraft over the life of the program.

 Fighter competition in Denmark

-Denmark is to replace its F-16 fighter aircraft by 2025.
+Denmark is to replace its F-16 fighter aircraft by 2027.
 In May 2016, the Danish Government announced its recommendation of the F-35 as replacement for Denmark’s F-16s, and recommended the acquisition of 27 F-35A fighter aircraft.
 The recommendation was confirmed on 9 June 2016 when the Danish Ministry of Defence declared that Denmark will acquire 27 F-35As for the Royal Danish Air Force (RDAF) with delivery between 2021 and 2026.
-The first Danish F-35 was rolled out in 2021 and will be delivered to Luke Air Force Base for flight training.
-The first in-country delivery is planned for 2023 and the Danish F-35 fleet will be based at Skrydstrup.
+The first Danish F-35 was rolled out in 2021 and delivered to Luke Air Force Base for flight training.
+The first in-country delivery is on 1 October 2023 and the Danish F-35 fleet will be based at Skrydstrup Air Base.
 The Danish F-35 fleet is expected to be declared fully operational in 2027.

 The F-35 participated in the competition to replace the aging RDAF F-16s against Boeing’s F/A-18 Super Hornet and the Eurofighter Typhoon